polishedwood

 Polished Wood TE step 3

-- Press the Ctrl key and click on the text layer’s thumbnail (icon) to create a selection.
+Ctrl/Cmd + click the text layer’s thumbnail to create a selection.

 Polished Wood TE step 3

-- Set the Foreground color to #ef9c00 and the Background color to #52443c.
-Make sure that the “texture” layer is active (selected), and fill the selection with the Foreground color (#ef9c00).
+Set the Foreground color to #ef9c00 and the Background color to #52443c.
+Make sure that the texture layer is selected, and fill the selection with the Foreground color.

-Press Ctrl + D to get rid of the selection.
+Press Ctrl/Cmd + D to get rid of the selection.

 Polished Wood TE step 3